VitorCioletti/software-engineering-articles-to-often-read/README.md

-# Awesome Articles to Read More Often
+# Awesome Articles to Read Often

 Curated list of software engineering articles to read more often.